 - Help rebuild trails and public lands after wildfires

 - Learn why natural disasters are becoming more common and more intense with climate change.
-Find resources that can help educate you and your loved ones on the effects of climate change whether that is a book, podcast, or a movie.
+Find resources that can help educate you and your loved ones on the effects of climate change.